Saket748/Email-AI-Extension/README.md

 ## 🧠 What It Does

 Whenever you're on a Gmail thread, you’ll see a new button: **"AI Reply"**
-Click it and boom 💥 — a professional email reply is auto-generated for you in seconds using Gemini AI.
+Click it and boom 💥 — a professional email reply is auto-generated for you in seconds using AI.
 Review it, edit if needed, and hit send.

 ---